Cookieless web analytics and can Google Analytics work without cookies?

-Are you confused about the use of Google Analytics on your website, the cookies and the requirement to show the cookie consent banner to your visitors?
-This post aims to help you through that process.
+Are you confused about using Google Analytics on your website, the cookies and the requirement to show the cookie consent banner to your visitors?
+And can you have a cookieless web analytics alternative to Google Analytics?
+This post is here to figure it all out.
 Let’s get started.

 - What are web cookies?

-- What do privacy regulations say about cookies?
+- What do privacy regulations such as GDPR say about cookies?

-- Can you get website statistics without cookies?
+- Can you get web analytics without cookies?

 What are web cookies?